BullFrog AI Announces Licensing Agreement with Johns Hopkins University for Oncology Asset

-/EIN News/ -- GAITHERSBURG, Md., April 18, 2023 (GLOBE NEWSWIRE) -- BullFrog AI Holdings, Inc. (Nasdaq: BFRG) ("Bullfrog AI" or the "Company"), a digital technology company using machine learning to usher in a new era of precision medicine, today announced an exclusive license agreement with Johns Hopkins University for prodrug compositions of mebendazole.
+GAITHERSBURG, Md., April 18, 2023 (GLOBE NEWSWIRE) -- BullFrog AI Holdings, Inc. BFRG ("Bullfrog AI" or the "Company"), a digital technology company using machine learning to usher in a new era of precision medicine, today announced an exclusive license agreement with Johns Hopkins University for prodrug compositions of mebendazole.
 The exclusive license was signed on October 13, 2022.

 The world-wide, royalty-bearing license includes the rights to commercialize N-substituted prodrugs of mebendazole that demonstrate improved solubility and bioavailability relative to the parent compound.
 The license covers prodrug compositions and use for treating disease as claimed in multiple US and worldwide patent applications.